 Basis: Resident companies are taxed on all their income, unless earned through foreign branches or subsidiaries.
-Branches in Lebanon are taxed in the same way as subsidiaries and branches of foreign entities are subject to an additional 10% remittance tax, regardless of whether profits actually are remitted.
+Branches of foreign entities are generally taxed in the same way as subsidiaries.
+However, branches are subject to an additional 10% remittance tax, regardless of whether profits are actually remitted.